Fitness Feud: Whoop Sues Polar Over ‘Wholesale Copy’ of Wearable Design

 - Injunction: A court order to immediately halt Polar’s sales and distribution of the current Polar Loop design in the US.

-The key aspects determining the outcome will be whether Whoop can convince the court that its minimalist design elements are sufficiently non-functional to have a meaningful “secondary meaning”.
+The key aspects determining the outcome will be whether Whoop can convince the court that its minimalist design elements are sufficiently non-functional to have a “secondary meaning”.

 Bad News for Polar?